andrew henderson menu

 Your taxable income and filing status may influence your capital gains tax rate.

-California Capital Gains
+California Capital Gains Tax Rates in 2024

-Each state has its own system and tax brackets regarding capital gains.
+Each state has its own system and tax brackets for capital gains.
 Some states may levy a flat tax on a capital gain, while some may not impose it at all.
+The federal government imposes different tax rates depending on whether the assets were held long-term or short-term.

-The US federal government taxes short-term gains as regular income.
+The federal government taxes short-term gains as regular income.
 Based on your taxable income, you may be liable to pay over 20% in taxes for assets held for less than a year.

-A single filer can expect to pay 12.3% on capital gains over $599,013, while a married couple filing jointly can expect to pay 12.3% on capital gains over $1,198,025.
+California has nine tax brackets – 1%, 2%, 4%, 6%, 8%, 9.3%, 10.3%, 11.3% and 12.3%.
+At the upper limit, a single filer can expect to pay 12.3% on capital gains over US$599,013, while a married couple filing jointly can expect to pay 12.3% on capital gains over US$1,198,025.

-How to Calculate Capital Gains Tax In California
+How to Calculate Capital Gains Tax in California

-1. Write down your sale price.
+1. Take your sale price

-2. Deduct selling expenses.
+2. Deduct selling expenses

-3. Write down your purchase price.
+3. Write down your purchase price

-4. Calculate your basis: Deduct your purchase price from the sale price.
+4. Calculate your basis: Deduct your purchase price from the sale price

-5. Calculate deductible depreciation.
+5. Calculate deductible depreciation

-6. When you deduct depreciation from the basis, you’ll get your gains.
+6. When you deduct depreciation from the basis, you’ll get your gains

 7. Once you have your gains, multiply that by the California income tax rate.